API Key Restrictions

 Some browsers intentionally remove the

-You can use any set of search parameters to generate a Secured API key.
-For example,
+You can use any set of search parameters when generating an API key.
+For example, you can use